orenbenkiki/flameview/README.md

 `#!` line to execute the correct python interpreter; by default it invokes `python3`.

+## STATUS

+This is a beta version.
+It provides the basic functionality and seems to work in Firefox, Chrome and Edge.
+However, it hasn't been heavily tested.
+Feedback is welcome.

 ## USAGE

 The output of ``flameview.py -h`` is: